KILTprotocol/docs/docs/develop/01_sdk/01_quickstart.md

 Congratulations!
-You have connected to a blockchain node.
+You have connected to a KILT blockchain node.
 Let's now start querying some data from the chain!

 ## Query a KILT Identity